What You Need to Know About Bloat in Dogs

 Can You Prevent Bloat in Dogs?

 There are a few things you can do to help prevent bloat.
-Because eating or drinking too fast or eating only one large single meal a day can lead to an increased risk of bloat, monitoring your dog’s food and water intake can help.
+Because eating or drinking too fast or eating only one large single meal a day can lead to an increased risk of bloat, monitoring your dog’s food and water intake can help in addition to setting up the right feeding station for your dog.

 Use Slow Feeder Bowls